dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1301.md

 » Creating intentional errors (Yes, sometimes an error can be a good thing.)

-The ultimate goal of error handling is to write code that avoids displaying Excel’s
+The ultimate goal of error handling is to write code that avoids displaying Excel's

 error messages as much as possible.
 In other words, you want to anticipate poten-